 Era: Late 1800s-early 1900s

-What to do: Ride through the darkness of mine passageways back to a time when coal was king with veteran miners as guides.
-An old-fashioned coal camp, youth museum, and Appalachian homestead are also available for exploration.
+What to do: Ride through the darkness of mine passageways back to a time when coal was king, with veteran miners as guides.
+An old-fashioned coal camp, youth museum, and Appalachian homestead are also open to exploration.

 Cost: $20 for adults; $12 for children